x-tabdeveloping/turftopic/papers/topeax/main.typ

 Unlike other clustering topic models, Topeax relies on t-Distributed Stochastic Neighbour Embeddings @tsne instead of UMAP.
-I use the the cosine metric to calculate document similarities for TSNE, as it is widely used for model training and downstream applications.
+Cosine distance is used as the distance metric for dimensionality reduction, due to its wide-spread use in model training and downstream applications.
-The number of dimensions was fixed to 2 in all of our experiments, as this allows us to visualize the reduced embeddings.
+The number of dimensions was fixed to 2 in all experiments, as this allows for easier visualization.
-Additionally, TSNE has fewer hyperparameters than UMAP.
 While it has been demonstrated that TSNE can be sensitive the chosen value of `perplexity` @using_tsne, we will show that, within a reasonable range, this will not have an effect on the number of topics or topic quality.